 It is important to understand that unlike in the western United States, where some wildfires are the result of natural causes, i.e., lightning, all wildfires in Israel are caused by people, whether intentionally or otherwise.
 Arson terrorism is easy terrorism, and the results can be devastating, as was the case this summer in Mevo Modi’im, where more than 50 families saw their homes and everything in them burned to the ground.
 Thank God, no one was killed.
 In 2016, some 500 homes were destroyed in the Haifa area, and over the past couple of decades, hundreds more homes have been lost to wildfires.

 The first response to this challenge needs to be more effective prevention; e.g., finding ways to stop arsonists before they can ignite fires.
 The second response is to improve the speed and size of the suppression response.
 Israel has made important strides here, as noted.
-The challenge is that even with the best and most coordinated suppression response, Israeli homes, especially those close to forest areas, will be at an increasing risk from wildfire.
+The challenge is that even with the best and most coordinated suppression response, Israeli homes, especially those close to forest areas, will be at an increased risk from wildfire.
 Unfortunately, it just isn’t possible to suppress all wildfires before they impact communities.